Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Introduction

-{\bf Spontaneous positron production in low-energy heavy-ion collisions.} Comparison of theory and experiment should check application of QED in region of strong fields outside the applicability of the perturbation theory.
-Description of spontaneous production of positrons in heavy-ion collisions needs solution of two-center problem for the Dirac equation.
-Since variables are not separated in this case, the problem does not allow for the analytical treatment and numerical calculations are cumbersome.
-However usage of semiclassical approximation results in simple analytical expressions for the energies of the electron levels, cf. \cite{Popov:1978kk,Popov:1979gq}, valid with error less than few \%.
+{\bf The spontaneous positron production in low-energy heavy-ion collisions.} A comparison of the theory and experiment should check the application of QED in the region of strong fields outside the applicability of the perturbation theory.
+The description of the spontaneous production of positrons in heavy-ion collisions needs a solution of the two-center problem for the Dirac equation.
+Because variables are not separated in this case, the problem does not allow for the analytical treatment and numerical calculations are cumbersome.
+However, the use of the semiclassical approximation results in simple analytical expressions for the energies of the electron levels, cf. \cite{Popov:1978kk,Popov:1979gq}, valid with error less than few \%.
 Thereby, this is one more example of the efficiency of the semiclassical approach.

-{\bf Electron condensation in a field of a supercharged nucleus.} In supercritical fields many energy levels cross the boundary of the lower continuum and the problem of the finding of the vacuum charge density becomes of purely many-particle origin.
+{\bf Electron condensation in a field of a supercharged nucleus.} In supercritical fields, many energy levels cross the boundary of the lower continuum and the problem of the finding of the vacuum charge density becomes of purely many-particle origin.
 It can be considered within the relativistic Thomas-Fermi method, cf. \cite{Migdal:1977rn}.
-All initially empty states, which crossed the boundary $\epsilon =-m$, are filled after a while.
-In this sense one may speak about ``electron condensate''.
+All of the initially empty states, which crossed the boundary $\epsilon =-m$, are filled after a while.
+In this sense, one may speak about "electron condensate''.

-{\bf Vacuum polarization and electron condensation at super-short distances from Coulomb center.} In spite of the successes in explanation of all purely electrodynamical phenomena, QED is principally unsatisfactory theory, since relations between bare mass and charge and observable ones contain diverging integrals \cite{LL4}.
+{\bf Vacuum polarization and electron condensation at super-short distances from Coulomb center.} In spite of the successes in explanation of all purely electrodynamical phenomena, QED is a principally unsatisfactory theory, since relations between the bare mass and charge and observable ones contain divergent integrals \cite{LL4,Bogolyubov1984}.
 As the result, as one thinks, there is no not contradictive manner to pass from super-short to long distances.
 In spite of this, as is well known, it is possible to remove divergencies from all observable quantities with the help of the renormalization procedure.